pythia-project/pythia-core/docs/presentation.rst

 Presentation
 ============

 The pythia-core framework makes it possible to execute code in a safe environment.
-It can be used to grade codes written written by non-trusted people, such as students in a learning environment, for example.
+It can be used to grade codes written by non-trusted people, such as students in a learning environment, for example.
 The framework can execute jobs provided with optional inputs and that will produce outputs upon completion.